PennTURBO/getBpMappingsFromTermList/ChEBI_annotations.md

         CHEBI:24433 group
         CHEBI:33250 atom

-The following query retrieves all ChEBI labels, exact synonyms, related synonyms, as well as the deprecation flag.
-We could further condense by lowercasing.
-I don't think it can be filtered by language, but the non-English labels might be enriched for one of the synonym authorities.
-The distinct group_concat query wouldn't run for me on a 16 GB server, but it did run in < 1 minute on a 128 GB server.
+The following query retrieves all ChEBI labels, exact synonyms, related synonyms.
+It was run on a server with 128 GB RAM.

+An open question is whether some of the sources of ChEBI synonyms aren't useful for confirming equivalence with DrOn terms, and should therefore be omitted.

 ```
 PREFIX obo: <http://purl.obolibrary.org/obo/>